Marilyn Mower visited Bill Joy onboard Ethereal for an interview for Boat International’s Owner’s Club (May 2019)

 Part of the magic of this digital age has been the ability to connect a number of computers in a network and share information.
 The first Internet was clumsy and limited until, in 1984, the University of California at Berkeley released a new version of UNIX that became the backbone of the modern Internet.
 It was designed by Bill Joy.
 He went on to co-found Sun Microsystems, where he designed and, in 1995, unveiled another programming language, Java.
 By harnessing the power of the Internet, Java plays a major role in bringing the web to life and so has been integral to the development of Internet business.

 Joy has forty-four patents issued or in progress, is a fellow of the American Academy of Arts and Sciences, and a member of the National Academy of Engineering and the Computer Museum Industry Hall of Fame.
 Fortune magazine has called him the “Edison of the Internet”.
 He received the University of California’s Alumni Society Medal, its highest honour, in 2000.
 True to character, Bill Joy launched his Ethereal project at Royal Huisman’s Vollenhove offices by holding a “Charrette” – a three-day symposium attended by the world’s leading academics in all the disciplines that might have any conceivable bearing on his project.
+Though he and his wife Shannon live very private lives, Bill Joy allows the use of his name where it has the potential to stimulate others to come forward with creative, thought-provoking ideas.

 “A boat is a finite universe and we have to live with our resources,” says the computer software pioneer as he talks fuel cells, decarbonising energy and designing and building his Royal Huisman ketch.

-BILL JOY NEVER SET OUT TO CHANGE THE WORLD – but that’s exactly what this unassuming Midwesterner did in the late 1970s when he turned the world of software development on its head.
+Bill Joy never set out to change the world but that’s exactly what this unassuming Midwesterner did in the late 1970s when he turned the world of software development on its head.
 Armed with an electrical engineering degree from the University of Michigan, he was accepted to graduate programmes at Caltech and the University of California at Berkeley.
 Despite Caltech offering a teaching fellowship, he chose free-wheeling Berkeley and that made all the difference.

 “Reagan was the governor of California then and there had been massive budget cuts to education in the state.
 The campus computer facilities were decimated,” he recalls.
 “It was like a forest fire; everything is gone and then new green shoots start coming up.”